molaux/sequelize-graphql-schema-builder/README.md

 # Sequelize GraphQL Schema Builder

-This project is an experimental work that aims to a complete GraphQL schema on top of [graphql-sequelize](https://github.com/mickhansen/graphql-sequelize).
+This project is an experimental work that aims to build a complete GraphQL schema for CRUD operations, on top of [graphql-sequelize](https://github.com/mickhansen/graphql-sequelize).

 The `sequelizeGraphQLSchemaBuilder` builds queries, mutations and types needed to build a complete GraphQL API according to your Sequelize models and associations.
 Generated queries and mutations are able to resolve nested associations, so the GraphQL schema is tight to the Sequelize schema.